-If users decide to use a spreadsheet as input option, then the spreadsheet should follow the same attribution as the database.
+If users decide to use a spreadsheet as an input option, then the spreadsheet should follow the same attribution as the database.
 In addition, we implemented an input prompt for further information, such as the year of core drilling and core length, to ensure comparability to our database implementation.
 We provide an example spreadsheet with all attributes in the expected format in the repository mentioned in the "Code and data availability" section of this paper.

-155 2.2 Preparation
+2.2 Preparation

 The preparation component consisted of two separate steps.
-First, we checked each age determination dataset, whether a reservoir effect was influencing the radiocarbon data.
-In the absence of a known reservoir age or recent surface sample, we used available radiocarbon data points and a fast-calculating modeling system to predict the age of the upper most layer within a sediment core.
+First, we checked each age determination dataset to find out whether a reservoir effect was influencing the radiocarbon data.
+In the absence of a known reservoir age or recent surface sample, we used available radiocarbon data points and a fast-calculating modeling system to predict the age of the uppermost layer within a sediment core.
 In our approach, we used the hamstr package with a default value of 6000 iterations.
-We then compared the predicted value for the upper most layer with the year of the core retrieval, i.e., our target age.
-We accounted for an uncertainty in the estimate by allowing an extra 10% error between predicted age and target age.
-If a gap between predicted and target age is observable, then we assumed a reservoir effect is present.
-We approximated the reservoir effect by subtracting the target age from the mean predicted age, whereas the associated error we based on the two-sigma uncertainty ranges of the prediction.
+We then compared the predicted value for the upper-